 Public policy students typically are deeply involved in their communities, are leaders in on- and off-campus organizations, and follow issues of interest at home and in our global society.
 Albion students who pursue public policy as a major are also members of the College’s Gerald Ford Institute for Public Service.
 Created by the 38th U.S. president in 1977, the Institute has a long history of its graduates becoming successful advocates for the greater good.

 What Will You Learn as a Public Policy Major?

 Majors in public policy learn the ins and outs of the mechanisms by which governments interact with the people for the common good.

 You will draw on the principles, practices and research methods of the social sciences and philosophy and build theoretical and analytical skills that are relevant to today’s most pressing global issues.

-The Ford Institute and Albion academic departments regularly provide networking opportunities with special guests (often alumni) who can provide deep insights as to what students can expect as they begin to forge their careers in the vast world of public policy.
+The Gerald Ford Institute for Public Service and Albion academic departments regularly provide networking opportunities with special guests (often alumni) who can provide deep insights as to what students can expect as they begin to forge their careers in the vast world of public policy.
 By junior year students are ready to step into a wide variety of credit-earning internships: at the Michigan statehouse, as part of a congressional staff in Washington, D.C., on a campaign team with a political marketing or strategy firm—just to begin to scratch the surface of possibilities.